isomerpages/moe-pasirrissec/_cce/Adolescence Character & Citizenship Education.md

 Identity, which is a complex and multi-faceted construct in developmental psychology, is at the core of the process of human psychosocial development.
 It is described by the fundamental question, “Who am I?”.
 This is a person's subjective experience of who he or she is, largely influenced by his or her interaction with the social environment.
 Identity is also about how a person sees himself/herself as belonging to a social group characterised by different features such as ethnicity, religion, profession, nationality, etc.

 The question “Who am I?” prompts reflection on one’s self-identity and self-concept.
 The questions “Who do I want to be?” and “What does my best self look like?” aim to empower individuals to shape their identity and self-concept positively with a sense of purpose and awareness of their personal significance in the world around them.
-One’s purpose needs to be not only meaningful to oneself, but also positively impacts the world beyond oneself.
+One’s purpose needs to be not only meaningful to oneself but also positively impacts the world beyond oneself.

 ##### (ii) Relationships